kareemAboelatta/To-do-app/README.md

 # Note:
- > I maked this app to just for working on RoomDB, MVVM with Clean Architecture. and practice with jetpack compose.
+ > I made this app to just for working on RoomDB, MVVM with Clean Architecture. and practice with jetpack compose.